eduojeda/nvidia-optimus-kill/README.md

 # nvidia-optimus-kill
 This is a simple Windows Powershell script intended to alleviate a bug in the Nvidia Optimus graphics card switching technology that prevents the laptop from switching the dGPU off even when it's no longer in use.
-This leads to unnecessary power drain and periodic stuttering as Optimus tries and fails to switch off the dGPU.
+This leads to unnecessary power drain and periodic stuttering.
+The bug seems to be triggered by using an external monitor with some laptop models.

 ## How to use
 Double click nvidia-optimus-kill.bat and you should be presented with a list of processes currently running on the NVIDIA GPU.
 Press "y" when prompted to forcefully stop them, allowing Optimus to switch the discrete GPU off.